 The rendering is done with OpenGL 2.1 and uses non gamma correct LDR Blinn-Phong lighting, some anisotropic lighting, variance shadow map (Andrew Lauritzen, GDC 2006), motion vectors based motion blur, alpha channel based glow (Greg James, GPU Gems, 2004), and a 2 passes hexagonal bokeh DoF (John White and Colin Barré-Brisebois, SIGGRAPH 2011).

 It was presented at Revision 2012 and competed fiercely with the intro from Approximate, Gaia Machina.
-In fine, F – Felix’s Workshop ranked 2nd out of 9 entries, and was later mentioned in a Slashdot wire: “Demoscene: 64k Intros At Revision Demoparty“.
+In fine, F – Felix’s Workshop ranked 2nd out of 9 entries.
+It was later mentioned in a Slashdot wire: “Demoscene: 64k Intros At Revision Demoparty” and presented at SIGGRAPH 2013.